btiac1129/btiac1129.github.io/_posts/2020-06-14-Programmers-Coding-Test-Level1 49-4.md.md

 43
 ```

-The above example uses a lambda expression **to return a function.
-Another use is to pass a small function as an argument.
+The above example uses a lambda expression **to return a function**.
+Another use is **to pass a small function as an argument.
 ### map 함수
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjcyODM1NjUsLTE5MjMyMDQyMTksLT
+eyJoaXN0b3J5IjpbLTE0ODk1OTMwNjksLTE5MjMyMDQyMTksLT
 kwMDAzMDEwNywtMTkwNjM5MDg5NV19
 -->